joshgerdes/jekyll-uno/_posts/2021-04-09-azure-resource-graph-explorer-and-the-powershell-azure-resource-graph.md

 And no, that isn't my real Subscription ID etc, I've replaced the field with randomly generated GUIDs.

-We can see that there is a good amount of actionable data here:
+We can see that there is a good amount of actionable data here such as:

 * This is a Security Category, recommendation.
 * It is Low Impact